diedeno/NoteMappers/NoteMapper-MS4-qml/readme.txt

-Versions fro MuseScore 3 and MuseScore 4.
+Versions for MuseScore 3 and MuseScore 4.